 The following is a list of student organizations that focus on the needs of MTSU ethnic minority students and alumni.
-Click on the name of the organization that interests you to be directed to more information.
-A complete list of MTSU student organizations is also available on MyMT.
+A complete list of MTSU student organizations along with their descriptions is also available on MyMT.

 Provides help for Chinese students at MTSU and builds a connection between Chinese students and scholars.
 Helps incoming students learn the Murfreesboro area quickly.
 Organizes activities and Chinese festival events.

 Collegiate 100 Black Men of Middle Tennessee State University (Collegiate 100)

 The Collegiate 100 is an organization that was founded under the direction of Dr. James E. Walker.
 Our mission is to nurture and enhance the growth, development, and opportunities of young black males of Middle Tennessee.